3miki/good-job/README.md

 Step 3: Run program files
 To run the python from terminal using PDM and streamlit, use the following command:

-`pdm run streamlit run dashboard.py`
+`uv run streamlit run dashboard.py`

+## TO DO
+- Deloy a webpage and allow user to enter their API key.
+- Use session state to store PDF data for the session.